quisquous/cactbot/README.md

 If you're familiar with regular expressions you'll note the the `\y{Name}` and `\y{AbilityCode}` are unfamiliar.
-These are extensions provided by cactbot for convenience to avoid having to match against all possible unicode characters or to know the details of how the FFXIV plugin writes things.
+These are extensions provided by cactbot for convenience to avoid having to match against all possible unicode characters or to know the details of how the FFXIV ACT plugin writes things.

 The set of extensions are:
-- `\y{Name}`: Matches any character or ability name (including empty strings which the FFXIV plugin can generate when unknown).
+- `\y{Name}`: Matches any character or ability name (including empty strings which the FFXIV ACT plugin can generate when unknown).
-- `\y{AbilityCode}`: Matches the FFXIV plugin's format for the number code of a spell or ability.
+- `\y{AbilityCode}`: Matches the FFXIV ACT plugin's format for the number code of a spell or ability.
 - `\y{TimeStamp}`: Matches the time stamp at the front of each log event such as `[10:23:34.123]`.
-- `\y{LogType}`: Matches the FFXIV plugin's format for the number code describing the type of log event, found near the front of each log event.
+- `\y{LogType}`: Matches the FFXIV ACT plugin's format for the number code describing the type of log event, found near the front of each log event.

 ## Installing